 What about emerging channels like programmatic digital out of home (DOOH)?

 Emerging channels like digital out-of-home (DOOH) are usually run via specialist self-serve platforms, which are buying platforms which cater specifically to that channel.
 Often these platforms offer unique supply or built for purpose buying approaches which are best suited for these new channels.
-In some instances, they also offer cheaper access to this inventory my minimizing intermediaries.
+In some instances, they also offer cheaper access to this inventory my minimising intermediaries.

 Whilst we’re starting to see some multi-channel DSPs experimenting with DOOH, it is still in its relative infancy and isn’t always the most efficient option to tap into DOOH supply.
 Therefore, it’s important for us to evaluate the supply path and ensure we’re driving the most efficient outcome for our campaigns.